Time, proportion, resemblance, memory : The music of Richard Beaudoin (American, b. 1975)

 Disc Two includes five string quartet works played by the Kreuzter Quartet.
 These include Étude d'un prélude X—Second String Quartet (comprised of Flutter echoes, The Real Thing, Kertész Distortion and 28four) and The Artist and his Model II—la durée sans contacts s'affaiblit.

-This 2-CD set was released on 24 April 2012 by New Focus Recordings in New York, and distributed by Naxos of America.
+Released on 24 April 2012 by New Focus Recordings in New York, and distributed by Naxos of America.
 It is available internationally, including at Amazon (US), Amazon (UK), Amazon (Germany), Amazon (France), Amazon (Japan), Archiv, iTunes, New Focus Recordings.